 A simple white background, a black-and-white gamut of promo videos, and a minimum of color accents.
 “Nothing in excess” is an accurate description of the resource.
 Only an animated detail in the form of a marker pointing to the accents — just like a business person would do when making notes in their daily planner — creates a catchy effect of the user’s involvement in what the platform is doing, that is, finding people capable of solving important business problems.

 Go to the homepage https://animal.cc/

 Another corporate website for the Animal design studio (Stockholm).
 Without further ado, the studio’s specialists used a transparent white background and simple fonts.
 But the magic begins during the interaction of the slogans that fall apart on the initial page when hovered over by your mouse, the portfolio that flips through when clicking, and the features section labels that change.
-A simple at first sight website becomes a fascinating “sticky” one, in which the user is involved in a game with interactive elements of the page.
-For long.
+Thus, a simple, at first sight, website becomes a fascinating “sticky” one, in which the user is involved in a game with interactive elements of the page for a long.

 8. Ferro Homepage